qubiX00/voidos/README.md

 You can also flash it directly onto your M5Cardputer, but at the time of writing this, it's not recommended

 # navigation
-Arrow keys to navigate arround the system
+- Arrow keys to navigate arround the system
-Enter to confirm your choice
+- Enter to confirm your choice
-Esc to go back
+- Esc to go back
-BtnGO will (almost) always take you back to homescreen
+- BtnGO will (almost) always take you back to homescreen
+- Setting time: E/S - +/- hour, Y/G - +/- minute